-The above review scores should be interpreted with care, though.
+The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 Below is a side-by-side comparison of the specs of the two cameras to facilitate a quick review of their differences and common features.

 |Camera Type||Mirrorless system camera||Mirrorless system camera|

 |Camera Lens||Canon EF-M mount lenses||Canon EF-M mount lenses|

 |Launch Date||February 2015||September 2016|